Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise.md

 ---
 title: Enforcing repository management policies in your enterprise
-intro: 'Enterprise owners can enforce certain repository management policies for all organizations owned by an enterprise account, or allow policies to be set in each organization.'
+intro: "Enterprise owners can enforce certain repository management policies for all organizations owned by an enterprise account, or allow policies to be set in each organization."
 redirect_from:
   - /enterprise/admin/installation/configuring-the-default-visibility-of-new-repositories-on-your-appliance
   - /enterprise/admin/guides/user-management/preventing-users-from-changing-a-repository-s-visibility